efatto/openupgrader/openupgrader/README.rst

   * Download python method: curl -s https://upgrade.odoo.com/upgrade > odoo-upgrade.py
   * Then migrate to the first available version (as the time of writing it is 16.0): python odoo-upgrade.py test --dump old.zip --target 16.0 --no-restore --contract MXXXXXXXX

+#.
+If there are any errors in the log of the Odoo migration it is shown in the main view

 Bug Tracker
 ===========